git03-Nguyen/football-management/README.md

 ## ✨ Football League Management website - Group 11/Code of Duty ✨
-#### *⚽ A Football/Soccer League Management website for the purpose of collaborating on Final Course Project.*
+#### *⚽ A Football/Soccer Tournament Management website for the purpose of collaborating on Final Course Project.*

 ### 1. Course information:
 - **Course name:** Introduction to Software Engineering